VikParuchuri/surya/README.md

 # Usage

 - Inspect the settings in `surya/settings.py`.
 You can override any settings with environment variables.
 - Your torch device will be automatically detected, but you can override this.
 For example, `TORCH_DEVICE=cuda`.
-For text detection, the `mps` device has a bug (on the [Apple side](https://github.com/pytorch/pytorch/issues/84936)) that may prevent it from working properly.

 ## Interactive App